dagboujhatem/angular-testing/README.md

 - `npx cypress run` – Non-interactive test runner.
 Runs the tests in a “headless” browser.
 This means the browser window is not visible.
 - `npx cypress open` - Opens a window where you can select which browser to use and which tests to run.
 The browser window is visible and it remains visible after completion.

+## Add a PWA in action :

+Run the following command to configure the PWA in Angular application `sudo ng add @angular/pwa@13`.
+You can see [this tutorial](https://medium.com/ngconf/angular-pwa-install-and-configure-858dd8e9fb07) for more informations about this configuration.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.